Its-OK-Wakamatsu-san/Exact_time_interval_using_-time.sleep-/README.md

 Case#1 is when using "time.sleep" , "threading", and "queue". [^1]

 ### Case#2
 Case#2 is when not using "threading".
-For example, when using "matplotlib FuncAnimation" method, in the update function, I shall adjust "time.sleep" duration.
+For example, when using "matplotlib FuncAnimation" method, I shall adjust "time.sleep" duration in the " update function".

 ### Hardware Environment
   1. PC: windows PC